 To operationalize this hypothesis, we posit a deterrence analogue to the military loss of strength gradient (Boulding 1962).
 All things being equal, a state requires more supplies and troops to achieve the same concentration of force further from its border.
 Distant deployments involve extended supply lines and exposed flanks.
-An army is also likely to lack sympathetic populations and local knowledge in “contested zones” far from home (Posen 2003).
+An army may also lack sympathetic populations and local knowledge in “contested zones” far from home (Posen 2003; Gartzke and Hulme 2019).
 The loss of strength can be partially offset by basing and mobility (Corbett 1911; Friedman 2001) but not eliminated due to the enduring vulnerabilities of naval power and frictions with host nations.
 Geography is not the focus of this article, per se, but we use it here to instrument variation in the strength of deterrence.
 This in turn enables us to examine arguments about the relationship between deterrence and gray zone conflict.
-We do not assume that geography causes deterrence directly, but it can be used as useful proxy for other factors that do.
+We do not assume that geography causes deterrence directly, but it can be used as an adequate and convenient proxy for other factors that do.

-Insofar as military power is affected by a loss of strength gradient, deterrence that relies on that power also should be less effective than proximate deterrence.
-There are other reasons to expect resolve to vary with distance.
+Insofar as military power is affected by a loss of strength gradient, deterrence that relies on military power should also decay in distance.
+There are other reasons to expect resolve to be affected by proximity.
 All things being equal, states likely care more about regional issues that more directly affect their populations than about happenings far from home.
 Defenders will thus be more resolved to resist aggression on their borders, while attackers campaigning from distant shores will are less so.
-Alliances to nearby states should similarly be more credible since patrons will be more willing to defend a proximate client (Bak 2018).
+Alliances with neighboring states should similarly be more credible since patrons are generally more willing to defend a proximate client (Bak 2018).
 Conversely, commitments should be less credible with distance as well, as patrons will fear entrapment by distant allies with stronger local interests (Christensen and Snyder 1990).
 Extended deterrence—the use of threats to protect allies beyond a state’s borders—is thus widely believed to be less credible than homeland deterrence (Fuhrmann 2018).
-The Cold War solution to this problem was the forward deployment of American troops in Europe, a practice that continues today with NATO tripwire force in the Baltics and helps bolster the deterrence gradient.
+The NATO solution to this problem has been forward deployment of U.S. forces.

 Alliance commitments are to extended deterrence what forward basing is to the loss-of-strength gradient; both mechanisms seek to roll back the damaging effects of distance.
 Just as not all outposts are created equal, furthermore, some commitments are stronger than others.
-While NATO security guarantees nominally cover all 29 members equally, the 12 founding members in Western Europe and North America are arguably more confident in this commitment (George and Sandler 2018).
+While NATO security guarantees nominally cover all 29 member states equally, the 12 founding members in Western Europe and North America are arguably more confident in this commitment (George and Sandler 2018).
 Indeed, recent Eastern European entrants have questioned NATO resolve.
-Declarations from NATO leadership that there are no second tier members simply underscore this concern.
-Eastern European NATO members also appear to have greater need of the NATO insurance policy given that Russia is both more interested in, and more able to, control territory on or near their borders (Noetzel and Schreer 2009; Matláry 2014).
+Declarations that there is no second tier in NATO simply underscore this concern.
+Eastern European members also appear to have greater need of protection, given that Russia is both more interested in, and better able to, control territory near its borders (Noetzel and Schreer 2009; Matláry 2014).
 In sum, Western resolve and capability decreases from West to East while Russian resolve and capability increases.